JacobMooney/JacobMooney/README.md

-# Howdy 👋
+# Howdy, my name is Jacob 👋

-My name is Jacob, I primarily work with the web but I am interested in just about anything that involes programming.
+I primarily work with the web but I am interested in just about anything that involes programming.
 <br>
 Most of my projects and study recently has involved the following tech: